 Suggested mechanisms for distribution of the results of the research support project.
 Examples include sharing the results at annual meetings of stakeholders, providing material to the Budget and Advocacy Committee of the APLU Board on Agriculture Assembly and other appropriate committees within the SAES/ARD organization, and assisting NIFA is preparation of appropriate documents highlighting the impacts of the project.

-APPENDIX D - NRSP MIDTERM REVIEW, CRITERIA, AND FORM
+APPENDIX D - NRSP MIDTERM REVIEW FORM

 The Administrative Advisor team for each NRSP shall conduct a midterm progress review during the third year of each project’s funding cycle.
 The intent of this review is to assure that adequate progress toward meeting goals, objectives and funding obligations is being made.
 This review will cover the criteria set forth for initial approval of NRSPs modified below.